wuqunfang/wuqunfang.github.io/_pages/projects.md

     <img src="/images/resistance.jpg" alt="" style="width: 200px; height: 150px; object-fit: cover; margin-right: 20px; float: left;">
     <div class="project-info">
         <h3>Designing for Individual and Institutional Algorithmic Resistance</h3>
-        <p>My research documents diverse forms and scales of resistance, ranging from individual to institutional levels.
-These works contribute to epistemic resistance, including empirical knowledge and design principles, that inform how resistance can be designed and adapted to more socio-technical systems.</p>
+        <p>My recent research has documented diverse forms and scales of resistance, ranging from individual to institutional levels.
+The work contributes to epistemic resistance, including empirical knowledge and design principles, that inform how resistance can be designed and adapted to more socio-technical systems.</p>
     </div>
 </div>